 The road was asphalted in 2005, and it offers an opportunity to travel for 444 miles without seeing traffic lights, commercial buildings or other signs of civilization.
 Commercial traffic is prohibited along the entire way.
-The speed limit is 80 km/h(50 mph).
+The speed limit on this road is 50 mph (80 km/h).

-In the middle of the autumn, you can observe magnificent fall foliage with the hickory, maple, oak, and other hardwood trees change colors to red, yellow and orange.
+In the middle of the autumn, you can observe magnificent fall foliage with the hickory, maple, oak, and other hardwood trees as they change their leaf colors to red, yellow and orange.
 There are a few outlooks along the parkway, like The Old Trace Drive (milepost 375.8), that provide beautiful views of forests.